csinva/csinva.github.io/_notes/research_ovws/ovw_transfer_learning.md

   - make clearer assumptions for domain adaptation to work
   - introduce CIRM, which works better when both covariates and labels are perturbed in target data
 - kernel approach ([blanchard, lee & scott, 2011](https://papers.nips.cc/paper/2011/file/b571ecea16a9824023ee1af16897a582-Paper.pdf)) - find an appropriate RKHS and optimize a regularized empirical risk over the space
+- In-N-Out ([xie...lang, 2020](https://arxiv.org/abs/2012.04550)) - if we have many features, rather than using them all as features, can use some as features and some as targets when we shift, to learn the domain shift